eatontarbell/Latin-101/reading3.md

 - circumstance is subjunctive, time is indicative
 - indriect statement: use infinitive form... subject in accusative
 - fecit in first sentence is perfect active, 3rd, singular... subject is Epeus
+- the quote functions as a direct object (the all caps part)
+- verb in is viderunt in "cum id Troiani viderunt", the subject is Troiani, the direct object is id
+- verb in following clause is duxit, suject is Priamus, direct object is equum
+- next sentence: verb is diceret, subject is , direct object is
+- following clause: verb is habere, subject is equum, direct object is hostes
+- following clause: data est is verb,
+- following clause: verb is posuerunt, direct object is equum,